evglevdorovich/2022-02-otus-spring-Levdorovich/README.md

 13. 13th Homework localized in library-thymeleaf directory in branch homework13
 14. 14th Homework localized in batch directory in branch homework14
 15. 15th Homework localized in integration directory in branch homework15
+16. 16th Homework localized in library_rest directory in branch homework16